ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 ### Names

 Since some xsvd definitions may be used to support the generation of C/C++ code files (object names may be used to compose type and macro definitions), the names must comply with ANSI C naming restrictions.
 In particular, they must not contain any spaces or special characters.
+Hyphens are allowed, but, when used to compose definitions, will be converted to underscores.

 ### Values